-A physical education professor wants to study the physical fitness levels of students at her university.
-There are 20,000 students enrolled at the university, and she wants to draw a sample of size 100 to take a physical fitness test.
-She obtains a list of all 20,000 students, numbered from 1 to 20,000.
-She uses a computer random number generator to generate 100 random integers between 1 and 20,000 and then invites the 100 students corresponding to those numbers to participate in the study.
+A group of physical education professors want to study the physical fitness levels of students at their university.
+There are 20,000 students enrolled at the university, and they want to draw a sample of size 100 to take a physical fitness test.
+They obtain a list of all 20,000 students, numbered from 1 to 20,000.
+They use a computer random number generator to generate 100 random integers between 1 and 20,000 and then invite the 100 students corresponding to those numbers to participate in the study.
 Is this a simple random sample?